SLaks/Styliner/README.md

 You can pass an options hash as the second parameter to the `Styliner` constructor with the following options: (all options default to false):

  - `compact: true`
-  - Minify all output.
+  - True to minify all output.
 This option removes all extraneous whitespace from the generated HTML (including any remaining inline stylesheets)
  - `noCSS: true`
-  - Don't emit `<style>` tags for rules that cannot be inlined.
+  - True to not emit `<style>` tags for rules that cannot be inlined.
 This option will completely drop any dynamic CSS rules. (such as media queries, pseudo-elements, or `@font-face`s)
  - `keepRules: true`
-  - Keep all rules in `<style>` tags instead of inlining static rules into elements.
+  - True to keep all rules in `<style>` tags instead of inlining static rules into elements.
 This results in smaller files, but will not work with Gmail.
  - `fixYahooMQ: true`
-  - Add an attribute/ID selector to all rules in media queries to fix a bug in Yahoo Mail.
+  - True to add an attribute/ID selector to all rules in media queries to fix a bug in Yahoo Mail.
 Yahoo Mail drops all media queries, converting their contents to regular rules that will always be applied.
 This option adds a workaround for that.
  - `urlPrefix: "dir/"`
   - The path containing referenced URLs.
 All non-absolute URLs in `<a>` tags, `<img>` tags, and stylesheets will have this path prepended.
 For greater flexibility, pass a `url()` function instead.
  - `url: function(path, type)`
   - A function called to resolve URLs.
 All non-absolute URLs in HTML or CSS will be replaced by the return value of this function.
 The function is passed the relative path to the file and the source of the URL ("img" or "a" or other HTML tags; URLs from CSS pass "img").
 It can return a promise or a string

 ##Known Issues
  - Browser property fallbacks don't cascade